-Chemotherapy is a way of treating disease with medications.
-It may be given as a single medication or a combination.
+Chemotherapy is a way of treating disease with medicine.
+It may be given as a single medicine or a combination.
+There are many chemotherapy medicines and combinations.
 It may be used alone or along with surgery or radiation therapy.
 Knowing what chemotherapy does, how it is given, and how to cope with possible side effects can be helpful.

 Both normal and cancer cells grow and divide.
 But cancer cells grow, divide, and spread out of control.
 Chemotherapy kills growing cells by interrupting their life cycle.
 Because it acts on normal cells as well as cancer cells, side effects result.
 Fast-growing cells-such as those in the hair, digestive system, and blood-are most affected.

-Chemotherapy is given in cycles.
+Chemotherapy is given in cycles, with periods of rest between the days that the drugs are given.
 This allows the body to rest and build healthy cells between treatments.
-You can receive your therapy:
+You can receive your therapy for a brain tumor:

 Chemotherapy can cause side effects in different parts of your body.
 Here are some common short-term side effects and tips that may help control them.

-Long-term side effects and risks are infertility, organ damage, and numbness and tingling in the hands and feet.
+Long-term side effects and risks depend on the chemo drugs used, but can include infertility, organ damage, and numbness and tingling in the hands and feet.